dkavran/react-native-super_duper_charger/README.md

 # react-native-super_duper_charger
-A simple app to find a nearby charging station for an electric car
+A simple Android app to find a nearby charging station for an electric car

 - Application only works for Android
 - Best representation on an Nexus 5 phone/emulator